zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ## Contributing

 Now, you have a working environment, and you know what is where in the project.

+There are two ways to contribute to HDK:
+- you can open issues to report bugs, typos and suggest ideas
+- you can ask to become an official contributor by emailing hello@zama.ai.
+Only approved contributors can send pull requests, so please make sure to get in touch before you do!

-You are ready to contribute!
-Well, not so fast let's go over some other important things that you need to be careful about.
+Let's go over some other important things that you need to be careful about.

 ### Creating a new branch